Lessons From the American Inferno

 Pictured: Me trying to keep Scottish kings straight

-(Michael Fassbender’s Macbeth is a gorgeous film, breathtaking soundtrack too… not the best use of Shakespearean dialogue though)
+(Michael Fassbender’s Macbeth is a gorgeous film, breathtaking soundtrack too… Read my Article on the Film Here)

 We could go on.